coryrwest/B2.NET/README.md

 var file = await client.Files.Upload("FILEDATABYTES", "FILENAME", "CONTENTTYPE", uploadUrl, "AUTORETRY", "BUCKETID", "FILEINFOATTRS");
 // { FileId: "",
 //   FileName: "",
+//   Action: "",
 //   ContentLength: "",
 //   ContentSHA1: "",
+//   ContentMD5: "",
 //   ContentType: "",
+//   FileRetention: <FileRetention>,
+//   LegalHold: <LegalHold>,
+//   LegalHoldBool: bool,
 //   FileInfo: Dictionary<string,string> }
 ```

 #### Upload a file via Stream
-Please note that there are ceratin limitations when using Streams for upload.
+Please note that there are certain limitations when using Streams for upload.
 Firstly, If you want to use SHA1 hash verification on your uploads
 you will have to append the SHA1 to the end of your data stream.
 The library will not do this for you.
 It is up to you to decide how to get the SHA1
 based on the type of stream you have and how you are handling it.
 Secondly, you may disable SHA1 verification on the upload by setting the `dontSHA`
 flag to true.